Cuisinart returns to Europe with an ambitious product strategy

 It all started in France.
 During a trip to the country, American engineer Carl Sontheimer was captivated by the precision and refinement of French culinary tradition.
 Inspired, he imagined a new tool to revolutionize everyday cooking.
 His ambition?
 To bring professional-level performance to everyone.
 This idea gave birth to the first Cuisinart food processor, soon embraced by chefs and home cooks alike.

 In 1989, Conair acquired the brand, launching a new phase of growth.
 Within a decade, Cuisinart had established itself as a leading name in U.S. kitchen appliances.
 Blenders, coffee makers, toasters, and even non-electric utensils were added to the range, all meeting the same high standards of quality and performance.
-In 2003, the brand entered the French market, supported by a prestigious ambassador: Paul Bocuse, the legendary French chef, who became a symbol of the brand’s values and art of living.
+In 2003, the brand entered the French market, supported by a prestigious ambassador: Paul Bocuse, the legendary French chef, who became a symbol of the brand’s values and art de vivre.

 Source: Home Fashion News Magazine – September 2025 (HFN58)